 - Demonstrate skills in teaching undergraduate film courses.

-- Students must take two critical theory courses from the following list by the spring semester of their second year (see a list under the “Theory Requirement Electives” on the M.F.A.
+- Students must take two critical theory courses by the spring semester of their second year (see a list under the “Theory Requirement Electives” on the M.F.A.
 Requirements page).